Find the Best Accounts Receivable Loan for You

 Accounts receivable financing provides funds in exchange for your future invoice payments.
 If your business is waiting on unpaid invoices, or has a generally long payment cycle, AR Financing can allow instant access to the cash that’s tied up in that process.

 With AR Financing, unpaid debts could fund just about any aspect of your business, from simply maintaining liquidity to paying for capital investments and expansion.
 And approval times are far faster than a traditional small business loan.

-While this option could be the solution to your financial concerns, let’s get to know the process so you can have a full understanding of how AR financing works.
+If unpaid invoices are holding you back, this might be a solution.
+Let’s get to know the process, so you have a full understanding of how AR financing works.

 Before applying for AR financing, you will need to choose which invoices you would like to finance.
 Be sure to include the receivables most valuable to lenders which can increase your chances for financing approval.
 These include newer invoices, smaller invoices, and those unpaid by larger companies.

 Once you submit your application, including your selected invoices and other required documents, your lender will review everything to determine the amount of your financing program.
 Be aware that the amount your lender initially deposits is usually 80-90% of the total amount you’re approved for.